preactjs/preact-www/content/en/guide/v10/typescript.md

 ## Typing context

-`createContext` tries to infer as much as possible from the intial values you pass to:
+`createContext` tries to infer as much as possible from the initial values you pass to:

 ```tsx
 import { h, createContext } from "preact";